T-Mobile USA hopes for prepaid growth with GoSmart brand

-NEW YORK (Reuters) - T-Mobile USA, the No. 4 U.S. mobile provider, on Tuesday launched GoSmart Mobile, a nationwide prepaid wireless brand that will sell cellphone services to customers who want to pay for calls in advance.
+NEW YORK, Feb 19 (Reuters) - T-Mobile USA, the No. 4 U.S. mobile provider, on Tuesday launched GoSmart Mobile, a nationwide prepaid wireless brand that will sell cellphone services to customers who want to pay for calls in advance.

 The company said it has been testing its new prepaid service in nine markets since early December and has already signed up “tens of thousands” of customers in just over two months.